We’ve all been in situations in which we’ve been frustrated and had our patience tested.

-Reflecting back on that experience, I should have used the techniques mentioned below and resolved it in a more efficient manner.
+Reflecting on that experience, I should have used the techniques mentioned below and resolved it in a more efficient manner.

-Here are five ways we can remain calm during any tense or difficult situation so that we can resolve it in a way that will be acceptable to everyone involved.
-These ideas will require a certain level of self-discipline because it can be very tempting to do the opposite and react in a way that can only make the situation worse.
+Here are five ways we can remain calm during any tense or difficult situation so we can resolve it in a way that will be acceptable to everyone involved.
+These ideas will require a certain level of self-discipline because it can be tempting to do the opposite and react in a way that can only make the situation worse.

 - Resist the temptation to blurt out the first thing that comes to mind.
-The way to do this is to pause and take some long, deep breaths.
+The way to do this is to pause and take long, deep breaths.
 Closing our eyes for a few moments can also help because we’re giving ourselves a few moments to think about how to respond.
-What often makes a situation worse is when those involved think they are not being heard so they raise their voice, use obscene language or display aggressive behaviour.
+What often makes a situation worse is when those involved think they’re not being heard so they raise their voice, use obscene language or display aggressive behaviour.

 - Clarify your outcome.
 Not knowing what we’d like from the situation will make it harder to reach a solution faster.
-Being able to see the situation from everyone’s perspective is vital because that will provide insight into what they are looking for from the situation.
+Being able to see the situation from everyone’s perspective is vital because that will provide insight into what they’re looking for from the situation.
 A simple question to ask is, “What would you like from this situation that will be beneficial to you and everyone concerned?”

 - Take responsibility for the situation.
 If we find ourselves in a difficult situation, we have contributed to it in some way.
-If we don’t take responsibility, then we’re admitting that we don’t have the power or ability to do anything about it.
-Taking responsibility for it is often the first step towards making the situation better.
+If we don’t take responsibility, then we’re admitting we don’t have the power or ability to do anything about it.
+Taking responsibility is often the first step towards making the situation better.

 - Choose to remain present throughout the situation.
 The best thing we can do is to be as present as we can throughout the situation.
 Acknowledging that everyone is doing the best they can with the awareness, knowledge, skills or resources they have available to them can often help us look at the situation differently.
-Sometimes it may help to ease the tension in a difficult situation by making a joke or even laughing at yourself for being in that situation.
+Sometimes, it may help to ease the tension in a difficult situation by making a joke or even laughing at yourself for being in that situation.